HR Technology, Learning & Development

 2. Beyond Efficiency: The Augmentation Mindset

-To move past employee fear of job loss, HR must shift the focus from automation to augmentation—showing how AI makes jobs more fulfilling and human.
+To move past employee fears, HR must shift the focus from automation to augmentation—showing how AI makes jobs more fulfilling and human.
+This requires knowing precisely where to prioritize speed and where to demand intentional human care.

 • Coding for Speed: On the administrative side, AI dramatically boosts efficiency.
 Wolfe shared how a Hyatt colleague used ChatGPT to generate code for a data dashboard that would have taken months to build, turning it into an afternoon task.
 This exemplifies AI’s power to augment skilled professionals.